microsoft/Flash_University/CLR_via_CSharp/21_GarbageCollection/GarbageCollection.md

 Objects added to hep that have never been exampined

 ### Gen 1
-Objects added to heap that have survived > 0 and less than 4 marks
+Objects added to heap that have survived > 0 and < 2 marks

 ### Gen 2
-Objects added to heap that have survived 4 generations.
+Objects added to heap that have survived >=2 marks.